codyduval/codyduval.github.io/_drafts/2014-12-28-i-wrote-a-ruby-webserver.md

 [blank line here]
 {% endhighlight %}

-Let's dive into steps 3 and 4.
+Let's dive into the last two steps.

 ###Parsing the Request
-Once the socket connectdion is open between the two computers, we'll need to extract the HTTP verb from the initial request.
+Once the socket connection is open between the two computers, we'll need to extract the HTTP verb from the initial request.

 {% highlight ruby %}
   def verb_and_header(socket)